jgrancell/parsimmon/_events/bear-trap-for-rally-callers.md

 | Swordmentor | 5%-25% attack increase. |
 {: .table .table-striped}

 Jeronimo is even less F2P than Natalia.
-You need to be VIP10 to get her to at least 4 stars, at which point you can get the two skills above to max.
+You need to be VIP10 to get him to at least 4 stars, at which point you can get the two skills above to max.
 His gear has the same caveats as Natalia, so I won't repeat them.

 NOTE: Like Natalia, Jeronimo has a passive skill called Natural Leader that increases Lethality of all troops by up to 15% even when not with them.
 So Jeronimo provides a better passive boost than Natalia, but at a much higher spend cost.
 {: .alert .alert-primary}